Drawdown: The Math Behind Surviving Losing Streaks

 What Is Drawdown?

 Drawdown is the peak-to-trough decline in account equity.
-A 20% drawdown means your account fell from its peak value by 20% before recovering.
-Maximum drawdown is the largest such decline over the trading history — the worst case you have actually experienced.
+Maximum drawdown is the largest such decline over the full trading history — your real worst-case experience.
+Understanding and planning for drawdown is more important than planning for profit.

 The Asymmetry of Loss

-Recovering from drawdown is harder than incurring it, due to mathematical asymmetry:
+Recovering from drawdown requires proportionally larger gains, due to mathematical asymmetry:

-This asymmetry is why controlling drawdown is the single most important variable in long-term trading survival.
-A 50% drawdown does not require "twice as good" trading to recover — it requires extraordinary performance.
+This asymmetry is why controlling drawdown is the single most critical variable in long-term survival.
+A 50% drawdown requires extraordinary performance to recover from — the kind most strategies cannot consistently deliver.

 Consecutive Losses Are Normal

-Risking 1% per trade with a 50% win rate means a 10-trade losing streak costs 10% of account.
-That is recoverable.
-Risking 5% per trade, the same losing streak costs 50% — and you are now in the dangerous recovery asymmetry zone.
+Risking 1% per trade: a 10-trade losing streak costs 10% of account — recoverable.
+Risking 5% per trade, the same streak costs ~40% — deeply in the dangerous asymmetry zone and almost certainly accompanied by emotional breakdown.